KlausUnger/docker-neo4j-cluster/README.md

 - Logs are written to the `/logs` volume.
 - Authentication file (`auth`) can be mounted to `/var/lib/neo4j/data/dbms`.

+**Authentication**

+When you initially login to neo, it creates a file called `auth` in `/var/lib/neo4j/data/dbms`.
+It contains users and hashed passwords.
+To carry usernames and passwords across containers, you can store this file on your local system and mount it into the container via a volume. **If you do not do this, when you recreate a container, you will need to reset the user/password through the web ui.**

 **Running the Container:**

 Required environment variables (`-e`):